-Modified motorbike insurance can be a minefield.
-Some insurance companies might charge extra for some modifications, while others could include them in your policy.
+Modified motorbike insurance can seem confusing at first.
+Some insurance companies might charge extra for some modifications, while others include them in your policy.

-But certain modifications could even lower your premium.
+But certain modifications could even lower your costs.
 Here’s what you need to know.

 What counts as a motorbike modification?

 Insurance companies consider a motorbike modification to be any change that alters your motorbike from its factory state.

 This could include new decals to loud exhausts.

 Most modifications tend to increase your insurance costs.
 But modifications that increase your motorbike's security might actually lower your insurance costs.

 So, it’s vital you let your insurer know of any modifications you’ve made.
 If you don’t tell your insurer that your motorcycle is modified, they could refuse to pay out if you make a motorbike insurance claim.

 Most changes to the factory specification of your motorbike might be considered a motorbike modification.

 This doesn't include items on your motorcycle that are expected to be replaced regularly, though.
 So replacing air and fuel filters, tyres and brake pads aren't counted as modifications.